What content strategy and technology will leading brands use in 2026?

 The state of digital content

-How to embed video in email: A step-by-step guide
+How to embed a video in an email: A step-by-step guide

 Illustration of an email with an embedded video on a laptop computer.